-As the Senior Business Development Manager for Degree Programmes at LBS, I’m responsible for managing the corporate relationships the school holds with employers who sponsor their staff to study degree programmes here.
+As the Senior Business Development Manager for Degree Programmes at LBS, I’m responsible for managing the school’s corporate relationships with employers who sponsor their staff to study with us.

 There have been hundreds of organisations who have supported their employees through our degree programmes for a variety of different reasons.
 Some might be looking to fill specific skill gaps in their workforce, retain their highest performers or support an individual’s transition into a different area of the business, to give a few examples.

 Working in this role has given me insights into the types of company support available and the rationale behind these policies.
 I wanted to share with you some ideas to think about when trying to present your case for support.

 Before you begin to draft your own case to present to your employer, you should ask yourself the following questions:

 - What are your motivations for studying this course?

 Think about your reasons at the most basic level.
 In your business case, you want to be open and honest with your employer about these.
 If your objective were to secure a transition away from your current employer, I’d advise against asking for corporate sponsorship.
 If you choose to leave your organisation having agreed sponsorship, you will likely incur financial penalties and perhaps burn your bridges with that organisation who have invested in you.

 By being upfront about your motivations, you can demonstrate the mutually beneficial outcomes that will result from your learning experience.

 - How is your performance viewed in your organisation?